CBD Could Become Internationally Legal After Upcoming World Health Organization Expert Committee Meeting

 How is CBD Used?

 With the growth in demand for medical marijuana for health reasons, and the legalization movement lagging behind, millions of people are looking for alternative sources of CBD.
-Because CBD is also a natural ingredient found in hemp, which is legal in over 40 countries, the popularity of CBD hemp oil supplements and topicals has skyrocketed.
+Because CBD is also a natural ingredient found in hemp, which is legal in over 40 countries, the popularity of CBD hemp oil products and topicals has skyrocketed.

 - Daily capsules